CCLDArjun/Arjun-EAST/README.md

 # Arjun-EAST
-Implementation of the EAST network: https://arxiv.org/abs/1704.03155.
-Still a WIP
+Implementation of the EAST network: https://arxiv.org/abs/1704.03155